Your ecommerce business plan roundup: Strategy, Design, Technology, Development and Sales

 As you get clarity on the ecommerce business model you want to pursue, your research should also start by this time.
 The next step should be to dive deeper into the research and perform a thorough SWOT analysis.
 By the end of this analysis, you will be confident of the experience and the bottlenecks you might face once you start, and how to overcome them.

-To get started with the competitor research, start with the following data:
+Yes, you can’t afford to miss it.
+Know your competitors even more than yourself.
+And in order to get started with the competitor research, start with the following data: